HoGentTIN/linux-training-hogent/modules/kernel/035_kernel_compile.md

 ## bootloader

-Compilation is now finished, don\'t forget to create an additional stanza in grub or lilo.
+Compilation is now finished, don't forget to create an additional stanza in grub or lilo.